Lead(II) acetate: Niche and laboratory uses

 Lead(II) acetate paper is used to detect the poisonous gas hydrogen sulfide.
 The gas reacts with lead(II) acetate on the moistened test paper to form a grey precipitate of lead(II) sulfide.

 An aqueous solution of lead(II) acetate is a byproduct of the process used in the cleaning and maintenance of stainless steel firearm suppressors (silencers) and compensators when using a 1:1 ratio of hydrogen peroxide and white vinegar (acetic acid).
 The solution is agitated by the bubbling action of the hydrogen peroxide, with the main reaction being the oxidation of lead by hydrogen peroxide and subsequent dissolution of lead oxide by the acetic acid, which forms lead acetate.
 Because of its high toxicity, this chemical solution must be appropriately disposed by a chemical processing facility or hazardous materials centre.
 Alternatively, the solution may be reacted with sulfuric acid to precipitate nearly insoluble lead(II) sulfate.
 The solid may then be removed by mechanical filtration and is safer to dispose of than aqueous lead acetate.

+Lead actate is also used sometimes to stain samples in preparation for electron microscopy.